-If a firm operates a CPS, it will be presumed to be a gatekeeper if it meets three cumulative criteria:26
+If a firm operates a CPS, it will be presumed to be a gatekeeper if it meets three cumulative criteria:

 - Financial threshold.
 The firm's group must have an annual EU turnover of at least EUR 7.5 billion in each of the last three financial years or an average market capitalization amounting to at least EUR 75 billion in the last financial year. - End users and business users.
 The CPS must have at least 45 million monthly active end users ("MAUs") established or located in the EU and at least 10,000 annual active business users established in the EU.
-The DMA's annex provides a methodology and indicators for calculating MAUs and business users, per CPS category. - Lasting basis.
-The quantitative thresholds for end users and business users must be met in each of the last three financial years.
+The DMA's annex provides a methodology and indicators for calculating MAUs and business users, per CPS category.